Scattering amplitudes of stable curves: One and two channel factorization

 We are studying the scattering amplitude map $\bLa:\,\Pic^{1,1}C\to\oM_{0,4}\simeq\bP^1$ given by the cross-ratio of points $\phi_L(p_1),\ldots,\phi_L(p_4)$ varying with $L$.
 Using invariance of the cross-ratio,

 As in Example~\ref{sDGASG}, we view the map $\bLa$ as the map from the compactified Jacobian:

 The difference from Example~\ref{sDGASG} is that $\bLa(0)=\bLa(\infty)=\infty$.
-In particular, the scattering amplitude form, which is the translation invariant form $dz\over z$ written in terms of $\lambda$, has a log pole at $\infty$.
-Explicitly, we have
+In particular, the scattering amplitude form, which is the $\Pic^{0,0} C$- invariant form $dz\over z$ written as a multivalued form of ~$\lambda$, has a log pole at $\infty$.
+Explicitly, from the above, we have